OliverMKing/javascript-release-workflow/README.md

 - Remove node_modules and remove them from .gitignore
 - Remove lib from .gitignore
 - Run `npm install --no-bin-links`
+- Run the build
 - Push to the new branch
 - Check which tag should be used
 - Create a tag
 - Create the release
+- Change the major version release to updated

 These workflows automate the process.